Units of twisted group rings and their correlations to classical group rings: Method to describe

 \begin{remark} The proof of (2) in \Cref{Properties that get inherited with times elem ab} in fact shows that any group theoretical property $\mc{P}$ that can be read off the Wedderburn-Artin components (i.e. the simple quotients) is inherited.
-Other examples of such properties are: Kazhdan's property $(T)$, property FAb and HFA (see \cite{BJJKT, BJJKT2}).
+Other examples of such properties are: Kazhdan's property $(T)$, property FAb and HFA (see \cite{BJJKT2,BJJKT}).
 In general, good candidates for such properties are the ones that are constant on commensurability classes. \end{remark} Following \Cref{Properties that get inherited with times elem ab} the property to have a (torsion-free) normal complement is preserved, however a concrete description thereof seems difficult.
-For example, in \cite{Li} it was proven that no normal complement of the trivial units in $\U(\Z[D_8\times C_2 \times C_2])$ is generated by bicyclic units, although a normal complement in $\U(\Z[D_8\times C_2])$ is $\Bic(D_8 \times C_2)$.
+For example, in \cite{Li} it was proven that no normal complement of the trivial units in $\U(\Z[D_8\times C_2 \times C_2])$ is generated by bicyclic units, although a normal complement in $\U(\Z[D_8\times C_2])$ is $\Bic(D_8 \times C_2)$ \cite{Jespers1995}.
+For $D_8\times C_2 \times C_2$ it is unknown whether biyclic units nevertheless form a subgroup of finite index.
+Recently B\"achle, Maheshwary and Margolis have proven \cite[Theorem A]{BMM} that $\rank B^{ab} = \rank \ZZ (\U (\Z G))$ where $B$ is the group generated by bicyclic and Bass units in $\Gamma$, $B^{ab}$ denotes the abelianisation of $B$ and the rank is as finitely generated abelian group.
+As a consequence, they deduced that if the bicyclic units are of finite index\footnote{This is equivalent to say that the bicyclic units together with the Bass units are of finite index in $\U (\Z \G)$ due to a Theorem of Bass and Milnor, see \cite[Theorem 11.1.2. \& Prop.
+9.5.11.]{EricAngel1}. } in $\SL_1 (\Z \G)$ then $\rank \U(\Z \G)^{ab} = \rank \ZZ (\U (\Z \G))$.
+One can read this result as a new method to detect whether the bicyclic units are of infinite index in $\SL_1 (\Z \G)$, which happens if $\rank \U (\Z \G)^{ab} \gneq \rank \ZZ (\U (\Z \G))$.
+This motivates the following question. \begin{question} With notations as above, what is the connection between $\rank \U (\Z^{\alpha}G)^{ab} $ and $\rank \U (\Z^{\alpha}[G\times C_2^n])^{ab}$? \end{question}